Highlights and Hidden Gems - Your Paris Itinerary | 4 days and more

 Tips for Dining Out in Paris

-You don't need to leave large tips.
+Unlike North America, you don't need to leave large tips in France.
 Just a euro or two is fine.

 You don't have to pay for water, just ask for a "carafe d'eau" which translates to a pitcher of water (tap water - which is drinkable in Paris).